-The following discussion should be read in conjunction with our financial statements and related notes thereto included elsewhere in this prospectus.
+You should read the following discussion and analysis of our financial condition and results of operations in conjunction with our audited financial statements as of and for the years ended December 31, 2022 and 2021, and unaudited condensed financial statements as of and for the three months ended March 31, 2023 and 2022, and related notes and other financial information included elsewhere in this prospectus.
 This discussion and analysis and other parts of this prospectus contain forward-looking statements based upon our current plans and expectations that involve risks, uncertainties and assumptions, such as statements regarding our plans, objectives, expectations, intentions and beliefs.
 Our actual results and the timing of events could differ materially from those anticipated in these forward-looking statements as a result of various factors, including those set forth under "Risk Factors" and elsewhere in this prospectus.
 You should carefully read the "Risk Factors" section of this prospectus to gain an understanding of the important factors that could cause actual results to differ materially from our forward-looking statements.
 Please also see "Special Note Regarding Forward-Looking Statements."

 We are a clinical-stage biopharmaceutical company developing novel therapeutics called fatty acid synthase (FASN) inhibitors that target dysfunctional metabolic pathways in diseases resulting from the overproduction of the fatty acid, palmitate.
 Our lead drug candidate, denifanstat, is an oral, once-daily pill and selective FASN inhibitor in development for the treatment of nonalcoholic steatohepatitis (NASH), for which there are no treatments currently approved in the United States or Europe.
-Denifanstat has been studied in over 740 people to date in our clinical trials, including our FASCINATE-1 and -2 clinical trials, and we are currently designing a pivotal Phase 3 program for denifanstat in NASH.
-In January 2024, we announced positive topline results at week 52 from our FASCINATE-2 Phase 2b clinical trial.
-The FASCINATE-2 Phase 2b clinical trial achieved statistically significant results on primary and multiple secondary endpoints at week 52 in 168 NASH patients, including statistically significant improvements in NASH resolution without worsening of fibrosis with ≥2-point reduction in NAFLD Activity Score (NAS) (denifanstat 36% vs. placebo 13%, p=0.0022), and ≥2-point reduction in NAS without worsening of fibrosis (denifanstat 52% vs. placebo 20%, p=0.0001).
-Denifanstat-treated patients also showed statistically significant fibrosis improvement by ≥ 1 stage with no worsening of NASH (denifanstat 41% vs. placebo 18%, p=0.0051), and also showed statistical significance in fibrosis improvement by an independent approach of artificial intelligence (AI) digital pathology-based qfibrosis assessment.
-Analyses of liver fat showed a greater proportion of MRI-derived proton density fat fraction (MRI-PDFF) ≥30% responders relative to placebo (denifanstat 65% vs. placebo 21%, p<0.0001).
-MRI-PDFF responders are patients with $\geq 8\%$ liver fat content at baseline who achieve a $\geq 30\%$ relative reduction of liver fat at the end of treatment.
-Additionally, our precision medicine approach is core to our development strategy in NASH and includes the identification of pharmacodynamic and predictive biomarkers to confirm target engagement and clinical response in patients treated with denifanstat.
+Denifanstat has been studied in over 600 people to date and we are currently testing it in our FASCINATE-2 Phase 2b clinical trial in NASH.
+The interim results, which were presented at the American Association for the Study of Liver Diseases (AASLD) meeting in November 2022, showed statistically significant improvements across key markers of disease in patients treated with denifanstat, including an approximately 34% reduction in liver fat and 67% responder rate (defined as reduction in liver fat by 30% or more) at 26 weeks as compared to baseline.
+These interim results are consistent with earlier findings from our FASCINATE-1 Phase 2 clinical trial, which achieved its primary endpoint (relative change from baseline in liver fat at 12 weeks) and key secondary endpoint (percentage of subjects with at least a 30% reduction in liver fat at 12 weeks) at the once-daily 50mg dose.
+Improvements in liver fat were also observed at the 25mg dose (not statistically significant) and at the 75mg dose (not placebo controlled).
+Together, these results strengthen our belief that the topline liver biopsy results we expect to announce in the first quarter of 2024 will directly show improvement in disease.
+However, interim clinical trial results may not be indicative of future results.
+Additionally, our precision medicine approach is core to our development strategy in NASH, and includes the identification of pharmacodynamic and predictive biomarkers to confirm target engagement and clinical response in patients treated with denifanstat.
 We are also evaluating the promise of FASN inhibition, beyond NASH, in additional disease areas in which dysregulation of fatty acid metabolism also plays a key role, including in acne and certain forms of cancer.